ServerDotBiz/CEX/README.md

 CEX.io PHP API
 ===

+This is a PHP class that connects to the cex.io API

 ##Usage:
 1. Download the API source
 2. Generate your API key and API secret on https://cex.io/trade/profile